-Note: Students who wish to become psychologists must complete a BA majoring in Psychology, the BSocSciHons (Psychology) and the MA (Clinical, Counselling or Research Psychology).
+Note: Students who wish to become psychologists must complete a Bachelor of Arts majoring in Psychology, the BSocSciHons (Psychology) and the MA (Clinical, Counselling or Research Psychology).

 Life Orientation is excluded when calculating the APS.

 Applicants currently in Grade 12 must apply with their final Grade 11 (or equivalent) results.